When will camp start and end in 2018?

 Tell me more about housing.

-There are two types of housing: (1) open "Adirondack" cabins (with roll-down tarps for rain and privacy), which house 2–3 people, with shared bathrooms nearby; and (2) "Premium" cabins with four walls and more convenient bath facilities.
-Premium rooms range from dorm style to lovely cottages with living rooms and separate bedrooms.
-Apply early for those options, as there are a limited number available and will be assigned to full-time campers first.
-All units have beds with mattresses (not cots) and electric lights.
-Ogontz also has a few rental houses at extra cost.
-Contact Ogontz directly and go to www.campogontz.com for information and pictures.
+There are two types of housing, all having beds with mattresses (not cots) and electric lights: (1) open "Adirondack" cabins (with roll-down tarps for rain and privacy), which house 2–3 people, with shared bathrooms nearby; and (2) "Premium" cabins with four walls and more convenient bath facilities.
+There are a limited number of premium housing spaces available.
+Premium housing assignments are filled in a first-come, first-served order with full-time campers receiving priority.
+Apply early for those options.
+Ogontz also has a few off-site rental houses.
+Visit www.campogontz.com for information and pictures.

 Tell me more about food.